 Learn more about the Interprofessional Teams program.

-If your clinic is already accessing the PCN Interprofessional Teams program, a PCN Pharmacist can be co-located in your clinic, at no cost, on a regular schedule to fit your clinic’s needs (e.g., biweekly for a ½ day.).
+If your clinic is already accessing the PCN Interprofessional Teams program, a PCN Pharmacist can be co-located in your clinic on a regular schedule to fit your needs (e.g., biweekly for a ½ day.).

 The PCN Clinical Pharmacist will bring their expertise to support medication management directly to your clinic’s context.
 A clinic co-location with EMR access: